 I spent five happy years at BBC Radio 1, where I was head of press at the station, charged with managing the station’s corporate profile, and the individual profile’s of the station’s DJ talent.
 Towards the end of my tenure, I was given added responsibility, preparing for the launch of BBC Three.

 In the civil service, I took on a head of communications role in the Department for Education, charged with advising the Government on its communications with young people, and supporting the then Home Office minister, John Denham in his work on early interventions with young people through the Children’s Fund.

 In my early career, I had roles which included press and broadcasting officer for Paddy Ashdown’s Liberal Democrats; press and public affairs officer to London’s voluntary youth services; and as an aide to then high profile London MP, Simon Hughes.

 As a freelance consultant from 2002, I specialised in profile/reputation management, and working with clients in the radio industry, and aiming at a youth audience.
 I expanded my portfolio to offer media training, with partners including broadcaster Mark Goodier, to create bespoke packages.
 My clients have included Nicky Campbell; London’s Kiss FM; music recognition app ‘Shazam‘; the Radio Academy; Mark Goodier & Wise Buddah; Centrepoint; Sandi Thom.

-Newly retired, I am continuing to offer my experience in a number of voluntary roles.
+Newly retired because of my neurological condition, I am continuing to offer my experience in a number of voluntary roles.
 I began with volunteer roles as the communications officer for Citizens Advice Hart; as an honorary patron for the PR Fraternity with students at the University of Greenwich; and working with the Director of Sixth Form at Yateley School on some social media/communications ideas.
-Now, I am setting up a radio project, Maltings Sound Vault, with leading arts/cultural organisation, Farnham Maltings.
+Now, I have set up a community podcast network/online radio project, Sound Vault, launched in partnership with leading arts/cultural organisation, Farnham Maltings.